'Ndrangheta: Australia

-Known by the name "The Honoured Society," the 'Ndrangheta controlled Italian-Australian organized crime all along the east coast of Australia since the early 20th century.
+Known by the name "The Honoured Society," the 'Ndrangheta have controlled Italian-Australian organized crime all along the east coast of Australia since the early 20th century.
 'Ndrangheta operating in Australia include the Sergi, Barbaro and Papalia clans.
 Similarly in Victoria the major families are named as Italiano, Arena, Muratore, Benvenuto, and Condello.
 In the 1960s warfare among 'Ndrangheta clans broke out over the control of the Victoria Market in Melbourne, where an estimated $45 million worth of fruits and vegetables passed through each year.
 After the death of Domenico Italiano, known as Il Papa, different clans tried to gain control over the produce market.
 At the time it was unclear that most involved were affiliated with the 'Ndrangheta.

 The 'Ndrangheta began in Australia in Queensland, where they continued their form of rural organised crime, especially in the fruit and vegetable industry.
 After the 1998–2006 Melbourne gangland killings which included the murder of 'Ndrangheta Godfather Frank Benvenuto.
 In 2008, the 'Ndrangheta were tied to the importation of 15 million ecstasy pills to Melbourne, at the time the world's largest ecstasy haul.
 The pills were hidden in a container-load of tomato cans from Calabria.
 Australian 'Ndrangheta boss Pasquale Barbaro was arrested.
 Pasquale Barbaro's father Francesco Barbaro was a boss throughout the 1970s and early 1980s until his retirement.
 Several of the Barbaro clan, including among others, Francesco, were suspected in orchestrating the murder of Australian businessman Donald Mackay in July 1977 for his anti-drugs campaign.

 Italian authorities believe that former Western Australian mayor of the city of Stirling, Tony Vallelonga, is an associate of Giuseppe Commisso, boss of the Siderno clan of the 'Ndrangheta.
 In 2009, Italian police overheard the two discussing 'Ndrangheta activities.
 Since migrating from Italy to Australia in 1963, Vallelonga has "established a long career in grass-roots politics."

 The 'Ndrangheta are also tied to large cocaine imports.
 Up to 500 kilograms of cocaine was documented relating to the mafia and Australian associates smuggled in slabs of marble, plastic tubes and canned tuna, coming from South America to Melbourne via Italy between 2002 and 2004.
 A report in 2016 by Vice Media indicated that the activities continued to be profitable: "Between 2004 and 2014, the gang's members amassed more than $10 million [$7.6 million USD] in real estate and race horses in Victoria alone pouring money into wholesalers, cafes, and restaurants".